 Whether it's starting a new job, attending a new school, moving to a new country, tackling a massive project or struggling with the threat of a great loss... human beings all go through the same process.
-And, as I studied the topic ...
-I began compiling the steps into a Timeline.
+And, as I studied the topic deeper ...
+I began compiling those steps into a Timeline.

 I was still working on the Timeline when I became a professional reader at Paramount Studios.
 Back then, I called it the Clotheline Method, as it was my habit to hang 3X5 cards along a string, which I stretched across my room, to get an overall sense of the story.

 One day, a friend came over and saw a bunch of new cards along the string (new prompt points I'd developed) and asked, "Are you ever going to finish this thing?"
-I said, "Of course.
-When I can't add any more to it."
+I said, "Of course - when I can't add any more to it."
 Then, with his tongue in cheek, he said, "Maybe you should call it the Add-More Method."
 We both laughed.
 Then looked at each other and smiled.

 Thus, the Admore Method was born.

 Through the years, my Method has helped writers all over the world make a LOT of money.
-I know it works.

-My Timeline works because it's based on real life.
+The Admore Method works because it's based on real life.

-It's based on the Universal Human Experience.
+It's based on what I call the Universal Human Experience.

 The Admore Method is more than just a tool.